-We aim to proactively manage cases to achieve closure of the less serious anti-social behaviour cases within 8 weeks.
+We aim to proactively manage cases to achieve closure of the less serious ASB cases within 8 weeks.
 We will close cases in the following circumstances:

-- You and the other party have resolved the matter between you - Action has been taken and the anti-social behaviour has been resolved - There is no evidence to support action - Another agency is dealing with the issue and there is no action for FCHO - Complainant fails to provide evidence and/or support action
+- The matter has been resolved by the parties themselves. - Action has been taken and the anti-social behaviour has been resolved. - There is no evidence to support action. - Another agency is dealing with the issue and there is no action required by FCHO. - The person(s) reporting ASB will not support legal action and/ or fails to provide evidence.